Wood & Wines (Oak Profiles)

 Jupilles: Located at the edge of the Loire Valley, this forest offers good potential for white wine ageing with an elegant, floral and subtle aromatic profile.
 Recommended for white wines aged from 8 to 12 months (Sauvignon Blanc, Chardonnay, Viognier) or for lighter body reds (Sangiovese, Syrah, Merlot).

-Central and East European Oak: We are currently sourcing oak wood from Hungary and Russia (Georgia but built in Armenia) for some of Artisan Barrels Selection barrels.
-These alternative oak sources give winemakers interesting flavoring tools.
-We noticed that barrels made of Russian oak tighter-grain oak offered a slow extraction and a lower impact on the wine than barrels made of Hungarian oak (richer aromas of vanilla and spices).
-Recommended for longer aged Reds aged from 12 to 24 months (Zinfandel, Petite Syrah, Cabernet Sauvignon).
+Central European Oak: We are currently sourcing oak wood from Hungary for Artisan Barrels Selection barrels.
+This alternative oak source gives winemakers interesting flavoring tools.
+We note that barrels made of Hungarian oak offer rich aromas of vanilla and spices, and we recommended them for longer aged Reds aged from 12 to 24 months (Zinfandel, Petite Syrah, Cabernet Sauvignon).

 American Oak: The Oak Cooperage sources all of their oak from Missouri; American oak tends to showcase rich and forward aromas of vanilla and spices.
 The Oak Cooperage offers 2 toasts: the classic bold, sweet Tradition Series barrel (as used by Silver Oak) and the more mild and modern Tribute Series “Baccus” barrel.
 Recommended for White Wines where additional sweetness and aromatic lift are desired; and for longer aged Reds aged from 12 to 24 months (Zinfandel, Petite Syrah, Cabernet Sauvignon).